HKU-BAL/Clair3/README.md

 ### Option 3.
 Bioconda

-*For using Clair3 with Illumina data, additional installation steps are needed.
-Please follow this [guide](docs/quick_demo/illumina_quick_demo.md#step-2-install-boost-graph-library-for-illumina-realignment-process) for the additional steps.*
+*For using Clair3 with Illumina data, install [clair3-illumina](https://anaconda.org/bioconda/clair3-illumina) package in bioconda channel instead.*

 ```bash
 # make sure channels are added in conda